 That it’s difficult to hold people’s attention when it comes to infrastructure was actually the running joke of the segment.
 It began with real Hollywood footage from summer blockbusters of fake exploding roads, runways, dams, and bridges.
 It ended with a tongue-in-check star-studded movie trailer about an alternative concept: maintaining that infrastructure before it falls down or becomes dangerous.
 (The clip featured what has to be the first-ever dramatic use of the line: “Lefty loosey, righty tighty.”)

-But in between the show raised an important point: Why do we only care about infrastructure when a tragedy occurs?
-From fractured water systems, to commuter rail accidents, to disintegrating bridges, to broken levees, one of the only times infrastructure gets any attention is when it fails.
+water systems, to commuter rail accidents, to disintegrating bridges, to broken levees, one of the only times infrastructure gets any attention is when it fails.
 Unfortunately, due to lack of attention to basic maintenance and upkeep, there is concern that such problems are fated.

 The other way infrastructure gets attention is when new things are built—especially roads.
 Oliver and his team probably overemphasized but perfectly skewered politicians’ attraction to oversized novelty scissors used to cut celebratory ribbons on top of virgin ribbons of asphalt.
 Lots of analyses show that in this country we do a great job building new stuff, but it’s the lack of attention as it ages that is our real problem.